-Stagebridge WILL celebrate our 40th anniversary in 2018!
+Stagebridge celebrated our 40th anniversary in 2018!

 Stagebridge, based in Oakland, California, is the nation’s oldest and most renowned theatre company of older adults.
-Founded in 1978 by Dr. Stuart Kandell, the company’s mission is to transform the lives of older adults and their communities through the performing arts.
+Founded in 1978 by Dr. Stuart Kandell, the company’s mission is to enrich the lives of older adults and their communities through the performing arts.
 Stagebridge accomplishes this with award-winning Creative Aging programs that offer opportunities for lifelong learning and participation in the performing arts.
 Stagebridge’s unique position as a theatre company “for and of” older adults demonstrates in action the many ways in which elders enrich our culture and our communities.

 Healthy Aging Programs for Seniors and Service Providers